sarahtanja/coral-embryo-RNAseq/README.md

 # coral-embryo-RNAseq
-A single stressor ecotoxicology experiment testing the embryonic development of Montipora capitata corals when exposed to PVC leachate.
+A single stressor ecotoxicology experiment testing the gene expression of **Montipora capitata** embryonic development when exposed to PVC leachate.